data-sciences-corporation/revolt.chat-jps/README.md

 ### Hosters

 * [JCA] Add a "New Installation" in the marketplace and copy the contents of the .jps file into the text box.
 Once published, users will find it in their marketplace catalog.

-## Support:
+## Support

 This build is offered with no promise of warrenty or support.
 However, please contact the team at Data Sciences Corporation (helpdesk@datasciences.co.za) if you would like some information.